rob-blackbourn/bareASGI/docs/asgi.rst

 which supported the spec.

 The ASGI specification is an asynchronous version of WSGI, which supports the async/awit functionlity of Python 3.
-This allows us to right a responsive web service without the necessity of creating multiple processes, although this may still be desirable for more performance.
+This allows us to write a responsive web service without the necessity of creating multiple processes, although this may still be desirable for more performance.